 - And, it's because of this that the American Shonen Jump pulled Ultimo out of the magazine.

-- Kaichou wa Maid-sama!: Tora Igarashi on Misaki.
+- Maid Sama: Tora Igarashi on Misaki.

-- Weirdly subverted in Kampfer.
+- Weirdly subverted in Kämpfer.
 Senou is brainwashed and sent to rape Shizuku, but he's such a Chaste Hero that after he pushes her onto the bed, he doesn't know what to do.
 The would-be victim has to lead him on.
 Then she gives up and knocks him unconscious.

 - InuYasha: Mukotsu captures Kagome and attempts to rape her.
 Although she's almost paralyzed, she still fights back and attacks him, but while her effort does stop the rape it also manages to infuriate him and he decides to just kill her instead.
 She's saved first by Miroku and Sango, and ultimately by Sesshoumaru who kills Mukotsu.
 The anime, however, "softens" this scene into a bizarre marriage ceremony instead.

-- In Highschool Of The Dead Saeko admits that she was almost raped when she was younger and beat said rapist within an inch of his life.
+- In Highschool of the Dead Saeko admits that she was almost raped when she was younger and beat said rapist within an inch of his life.

 - Ringo on Tabuki-sensei, in episode 8 of Mawaru-Penguindrum.
 Until then, her attempts to get his attention were treated as Rule of Funny, and her feverish humping of Shouma as Black Comedy Rape; this one, however, as NOT Played for Laughs, as it marks how utterly screwed up she is.

 - And in episode 11, Ringo drugs Tabuki with a Love Potion that makes him lust for her, but when she backs off she barely escapes being in the receiving end of this at the hands of a Tabuki who is very much Not Himself.